Mealman1551/ADC-build-repo/readme.md

 ```sh
 ./ADC_Archiver_1.2.0.exe
 ```
-To distribute the application, consider creating an installer using tools like [NSIS](https://nsis.sourceforge.io/), [Inno Setup](https://jrsoftware.org/isinfo.php), or [InstallForge](https://installforge.net/).
+To distribute the application, consider creating an installer using tools like [NSIS](https://nsis.sourceforge.io/) or [Inno Setup](https://jrsoftware.org/isinfo.php)

 ## Troubleshooting